Best Tile Saw in 2019 : Our Top Choices Compared

 It looks a lot smaller than the Dewalt, but it actually has a lot of the same features and works just as well.
 You can do plunge cuts and miter cuts at 45° and 22°.

 The Chicago Electric 2.5 Horsepower 10″ Industrial Tile/Brick Saw has a bit of an overspray, so it’s better to use it outdoors.
-The price is significantly lower though and considering how it works almost as good as a product twice its price, this makes it one of the best tile saws out there.
+The price is significantly lower though and considering how it works almost as good as a product twice its price.

 - Diagonal cut capacity: 7.25-in.